ramuyk/node-red-contrib-exec-queue/README.md

 ## Overview
+An alternative exec command with queue for Node-RED that is also integrated with the template node.

 Runs system commands on a queue and returns its output.
 This node puts together three concepts: the exec node, the template node, a queue.

 ## How to use